FortressDEX/honeyswap-subgraph/README.md

 Make sure to update package.json settings to point to your own graph account.

+## Deplying steps
+- Create a new graph on your dashboard on the graph page
+- npm install -g @graphprotocol/graph-cli@0.21 (latest version does not work with the API version used in our source)
+- graph auth --product hosted-service <accessTokenFromGraphDashboardPage>
+- yarn deploy:candle

 ## Queries

 Below are a few ways to show how to query the honeyswap-subgraph for data.
 The queries show most of the information that is queryable, but there are many other filtering options that can be used, just check out the [querying api](https://thegraph.com/docs/graphql-api).
 These queries can be used locally or in The Graph Explorer playground.